Imagine you see a car accident on a rural road. The driver is injured, with a deep cut on their thigh that’s gushing blood.

-Also great is the $30 Tactical Medical Solutions SOFTT-W (for Special Operations Forces Tactical Tourniquet – Wide).
+Also great is the $30 Tactical Medical Solutions SOFTT-W (for SOF Tactical Tourniquet – Wide).
 The current Gen 4 SOFTT-W is an upgraded version of the original SOFTT, with a wider strap that’s less painful and risky to use than the original model.
 It also fixes our original nitpick by featuring a new retention clip that works alone, or can be further secured with the tri-ring.

 The SOFTT-W and CAT-7 are pretty similar — in fact, you’ll find both models among our expert’s personal kits and teaching materials.
 Both use the preferred windlass design, are built tough, take up the same small amount of space and weight, and can quickly and intuitively be used by normal people without too much training.

 Best tourniquet pouch:

 When seconds count, you don’t want to be digging for your tourniquet at the bottom of a crowded bag, in the dark, adrenaline pumping, covered in blood.
 A special holster that just holds your tourniquet in an easy-to-access location is a nice-to-have accessory.
 We like the new $35 ITS TourniQuick Rapid Deployment Pouch.
 Designed for both the CAT and SOFTT-W, you can mount this high-quality pouch horizontally, vertically, on a belt, or through MOLLE webbing.